The Great Banyan: History and description

-Main Trunk Marker Stone.
-The original trunk measured 50' in diameter before it was damaged in two cyclones c.
-1925, and had to be removed in order to preserve the remainder of the tree.
+Main Trunk Marker Stone — the original trunk measured 50feet (50 feet) in diameter before it was damaged in two cyclones (c.1925), and had to be removed in order to preserve the remainder of the tree.

 The Great Banyan tree is believed to be at least 250 years old, and has been referenced in many travel books, going back to at least the nineteenth century.
 Early travel writers found it to be noteworthy due to its large size and its unusually high number of prop-trunks.
 It has survived three great cyclones in 1864, 1867, and 2020 when some of its main branches were broken.
 With its large number of aerial roots, which grow from the branches and run vertically to the ground, The Great Banyan is said to appear more like a dense forest than as an individual tree.

 The tree survives without its main trunk, which decayed and had to be removed in 1925.
 A monument has been constructed to the dead trunk near the tree's center, but the marker is hardly accessible to visitors, who rarely venture within the tree's thick inner tangle of roots and branches.
 Visitors generally prefer to access only the perimeter of the tree.
 The area occupied by the tree is about square metres (about 1.89 hectares or 4.67 acres).
 The present crown of the tree has a circumference of 486 m and the highest branch rises to 24.5 m; it has at present 3772 aerial roots reaching down to the ground as prop roots.
 Its height is almost equivalent to the Gateway of India.

 The tree lost several prop roots when Cyclone Amphan passed through West Bengal on 20 May 2020.